 And one study found as many as 24 antioxidants in a single serving.12 The fact that these help reduce cell damage means there could be a ton of health applications for maple syrup in the future.13

 Now, maple syrup is still a sugar — and should be used in moderation — so remember.
 You don’t need much to sweeten your favorite meals.

-Stevia is an herb that’s been used as a sweet treat and remedy in South America for centuries.
+Stevia is an herb that’s been used as a sweet treat and remedy in South America for centuries and is readily available to sweeten your food naturally.
 So, you may want to add it to your sweetener rotation.

 Perhaps one of the most important ways that stevia can help is for those with issues regulating glucose.
 One study showed that having stevia before a meal reduced blood glucose and insulin levels.14Studies have also shown that it might reduce blood pressure when taken as a supplement.15

 Plus, stevia is non-caloric.
 Seriously.
 There’s not a single calorie in stevia.
 So, if you’re putting together a weight loss plan or counting calories, stevia can be an invaluable tool.

 Sweet potatoes are yummy and they’re a great option if you’re looking for ways to sweeten a meal.
 Did you know recent studies have pointed to the sweet potato as one of the best sources of beta-carotene?
 And apparently, the sweet potato can work wonders to help increase the body’s vitamin A and antioxidant content.16